loopstudio/react-app-boilerplate/README.md

 ## Getting Started
 1. Clone this repository and navigate to the folder.
-2. Install all dependencies by running the `yarn install` or `npm install` command in the root directory.
+2. Install all dependencies by running the `yarn install` command in the root directory.
 3. Modify the environment variables files in root folder(.env.dev, .env.staging and .env.prod).
-4. Start the dev server: `yarn start` or `npm start` command.
+4. Start the dev server: `yarn start` command.

 ## Running the Test Suite
-1. Run the `yarn test` or `npm test` command.
+1. Run the `yarn test` command.

 Credits
 --------